hybridgroup/gobot/platforms/intel-iot/joule/README.md

 Of special note are the pins that control the build-in LEDs, which are pins 100 thru 103, as used in the example above.

+The i2c interfaces on the Intel Joule developer kit board require that you terminate the SDA & SCL lines using 2 10K resistors pulled up to the voltage used for the i2c device, for example 5V.

 ## License
 Copyright (c) 2014-2016 The Hybrid Group.
 Licensed under the Apache 2.0 license.